Jubatian/rrpge-spec/specs/userlib/dlist.rst

 Setting Display list definition 1 for display is treated as a page flip, the flip hooks are called after it.
-Then the function waits for the end of the frame (unless already reached, using the frame rate limiter flag of the Display List Definition & Process flags register), sets display list clear controls by the provided value, finally transferring to us_dbus_getlist to process frame hooks and to return the work display list.
+Then the function waits for the end of the frame (unless already reached, using the frame completion flag of the Status flags register of the GDG), sets display list clear controls by the provided value, finally transferring to us_dbus_getlist to process frame hooks and to return the work display list.

 0xE050: Flip pages